 However, we’re seeing complaints that the screen isn’t perfectly aligned with the device, talk of OnePlus 7 Pro eye strain, brightness glitches and phantom touches where the screen thinks you’re tapping the screen when you’re not.
 This phone has a high 90Hz refresh rate and your eyes may need a day or two to get used to it.
 Or, go to Settings > Display > and turn it back down to 60Hz like most phones.
 This’ll improve battery life too.

 We’re also seeing several complaints about the helpful tap-to-wake and ambient display features having a few issues.
-Get the latest update to fix ambient display problems.
+Get the latest update to fix ambient display and sensitivity problems.
 Are you experiencing any of these?
 Let us know below.